rijovanovic/Containerization/README.md

 ## Prerequisistes
 You have access to the [azure portal](https://portal.azure.com) and to the *olcloud* organization / subscription / tenant.
 You should have received an invite by email, you need to accept that invitation and follow the directions.

-Install [Docker Desktop](https://www.docker.com/products/docker-desktop) in a VM or on your physical machine
+Install [Docker Desktop](https://www.docker.com/products/docker-desktop) in a VM or on your physical machine.
+In both cases the minimum Windows 10 version is Pro or Enterprise and 2004/20H1 or higher.

 >Note that if you also use VMWare on your physical machine there are some limitations when you install Docker Desktop not in a VM, see [this article](https://objlune.sharepoint.com/sites/TEAM-TECHNICAL-CONTACT/_layouts/OneNote.aspx?id=%2Fsites%2FTEAM-TECHNICAL-CONTACT%2FShared%20Documents%2FTeam%20Technical%20Contact&wd=target%28Knowledge%20Base%2FContainers.one%7C03CC98BD-8B05-410B-BB45-FAB5DA9F5E9B%2FDocker%20Desktop%20%26%20VMWare%7C12BA1677-45D3-4F47-B00D-49DEE84EC387%2F%29) for more details.
-If you are not sure you can install Docker Desktop in a VM that is the safest option, be sure to give the VM enough memory (8 GB minimum).
+If you are not sure you can install Docker Desktop in a VM that is the safest option.
+The VM should have at least 8 GB of memory and a 80 GB hard disk size.
+In VMWare in the *Settings -> Processors* section of the VM enable the *Virtualize Intel VT-x/EPT or AMD-V/RVI* setting.

+> Docker Desktop requires the Windows Features Hyper-V and containers to be turned on.
+You can do this by opening a Admin PowerShell and execute this command: `Enable-WindowsOptionalFeature -Online -FeatureName $("Microsoft-Hyper-V","Containers") -All` a restart is required

+> During the installation of Docker Desktop it will by default install the Windows WSL 2 feature to run Linux containers.
+You can use that but you can also use Hyper-V to run Linux containers.
+If you install WSL 2 you will get an error that you must still install the Linux kernel update package.
+If you don't install WSL 2 you will get an error and should click continue and the click the *Use Hyper-V* button to let Linux containers run in Hyper-V. Connect containers are Windows containers so this setting is not relevant to that but you might also want to run a Node-RED container which is a linux container.
+The easier option is probably to not install WSL 2.

 >After installation make sure that Docker Desktop is running in Windows mode and not in Linux mode.
 If you right click on the Docker icon in the system tray you will see a context menu.
 If there is a menu item *Switch to Windows containers...* then you have to click that.
 If the menu item says *Switch to Linux containers...* you are already in Windows mode.